naacl-org/naacl-2021-website/README.md

 - `_data/navigation.xml` : YAML file that contains the links in the masthead at the top of the website and also links in the various sidebars.

 - `_config.yml` : YAML file that contains meta-information about the website that should be set properly for a new conference.
 Details are given in the comments in the file.
 You must edit this file properly before making the website public.

+- `_posts/*.md` : If you are going to have a blog, this where the blog posts live and are named `YYYY-MM-DD-title.md`.

 ### Domain Setup